raspberrypilearning/octapi-public-key-cryptography/en/step_5.md

   --- hints ---
   --- hint ---
   Here is the timer code.
-Add the part of this code that starts the timer **before** your brute force factoring program, and put the code that stops the timer after it.
+Add the part of this code that starts the timer **before** your brute-force factoring program, and put the code that stops the timer after it.
 Don't forget to start the timer __after__ you choose a number, otherwise the time that you spend choosing will be added to the total time!

   [Download this code](resources/timer_code.py)